JnyJny/GameOfLife/README.md

 all the cells in the world and concentrate only on the live ones which have the power to affect the state of the world.

-I've provided a few simple patterns to prove that the simulation is working.
+I have provided a few simple patterns to prove that the simulation is working.

 ```python